Common Teeth Issues and Mistakes

 Not only is excessive sugar bad for your body, but also it can cause cavities and tooth decay when acids (the same acids we mentioned earlier) wear down the enamel and cause tooth decay.
 Brush your teeth and drink plenty of water to keep sugar out of the way.

-Looking for a South Miami dentist?
+Looking for a Miami-area dentist?
 Dr. de Cardenas and his team are here for you.
 Stop by our office and make an appointment online right on our website!

 - From Discolored To Dazzling: How Dental Veneer Can Improve Your Teeth\’s Appearance

 - The Advantages Of Invisalign For Teeth Whitening

 - Getting Veneers In Miami?
 Tips, Cost, And What To Expect